-GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige travels to New York, Washington, D.C. for finance meetings, National Governors Association Winter MeetingPosted on Feb 17, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige travels to New York, Washington, D.C. for finance meetings, National Governors Association Winter MeetingPosted on Feb 17, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Honolulu – Gov. David Ige is traveling to New York today in an effort to secure favorable bond ratings, which will allow the state to borrow funds at low interest rates.
 The state is pursuing funding for new capital improvement projects.
 It is also looking at refinancing opportunities of existing bonds, which are expected to save the state between $25 to $30 million.

 Gov. Ige and Director of Finance Wesley Machida will meet with representatives of Fitch Ratings, Moody’s Investor Service and Standard and Poor’s Rating Services on Thursday.

 On Friday, Feb.
 19, Gov. Ige travels to Washington D.C. to participate in the Winter Meeting of the National Governors Association.
 He will attend sessions on a wide range of topics at the conference including economic development, housing and homelessness, Homeland Security and public safety, innovations in conservation and resource management, education and the workforce.